top of page

 Full Plans Building Regulations Application approved.

-Madley is a village located in Telford and Wrekin, England.
+Madley itself is a village located in Telford and Wrekin, England.
 The historic character of Madley, like many English villages, is shaped by its architecture, landmarks, history, and cultural heritage.
 Here are some aspects contributing to its historic character:

 1. Medieval Origins: Madley has a history dating back to medieval times, and remnants of this period can still be seen in its architecture and layout.
 The village might have evolved around a church or manor house, common features of medieval settlements.